THUDM/CogDL/README.md

 - --task, downstream tasks to evaluate representation like node_classification, unsupervised_node_classification, link_prediction.
 More tasks can be found in the [cogdl/tasks](https://github.com/THUDM/cogdl/tree/master/cogdl/tasks).
 - --dataset, dataset name to run, can be a list of datasets with space like `cora citeseer ppi`.
 Supported datasets include 'cora', 'citeseer', 'pumbed', 'PPI', 'wikipedia', 'blogcatalog', 'flickr'.
 More datasets can be found in the [cogdl/datasets](https://github.com/THUDM/cogdl/tree/master/cogdl/datasets).
 - --model, model name to run, can be a list of models like `deepwalk line prone`.
-Supported datasets include 'gcn', 'gat', 'graphsage', 'deepwalk', 'node2vec', 'hope', 'grarep', 'netmf', 'netsmf', 'prone'.
+Supported models include 'gcn', 'gat', 'graphsage', 'deepwalk', 'node2vec', 'hope', 'grarep', 'netmf', 'netsmf', 'prone'.
 More models can be found in the [cogdl/models](https://github.com/THUDM/cogdl/tree/master/cogdl/models).

 For example, if you want to run Deepwalk, Line, Netmf on Wikipedia with node classification task, with 5 different seeds: